spragginsdesigns/Windows11-WiFiPasswordDump/README.md

 ## Output

 - The script generates a file named `WiFiPasswords.txt` on your Desktop, containing the SSIDs and passwords.
 - Each line in the output file follows the format: `Profile: <SSID>, Password: <Password>`.
-Profiles without retrievable passwords will be noted accordingly.
+Profiles without retrievable passwords will be taken care of accordingly.

 ## Security Notice

-This script is intended for legal and authorized use only.
+This script and the entire toolkit are intended for legal and authorized use only.
 Always ensure you have explicit permission to access and modify system configurations or data.

 ## Contributing

 Feedback and contributions to the script are welcome.
-Please feel free to fork the repository, make your changes, and submit a pull request.
+Please feel free to fork the repository, make changes, and submit a pull request.

 ## License

-This script is provided "as is", without warranty of any kind.
+This script is provided "as is" without warranty.
 You are free to use and modify it for personal or educational purposes.

 ---